What Is Liminal Space And How Does It Affect You?

 Liminal spaces and mental health

 Feeling out of sorts can make seeking in-person therapy difficult.
-You may prefer to stay at home when you’re not quite yourself, for instance.
-This can make keeping a traditional office visit with a therapist challenging.
-Online therapy might be a better alternative in these cases.
+You may prefer to stay at home when you’re not quite yourself, which can make keeping a traditional office visit with a therapist challenging.
+Online therapy might be a helpful alternative in these cases.
 With internet-based counseling, you can speak to a trained mental health professional from the comfort of your home.
 You can also save the time you might normally spend sitting in traffic or the waiting room.

-Online therapy has been proven effective in treating a wide variety of mental health challenges and conditions.
-One study revealed that participants experienced similar outcomes post-treatment, whether they received therapy in person or online.
+Online therapy has been found to be effective in treating a wide variety of mental health challenges and conditions.
+One study demonstrated that participants experienced similar outcomes post-treatment whether they received therapy in person or online.

 Takeaway